Coupled Variational Reinforcement Learning for Language Model General Reasoning: Experiments

 \subsection{Training Dynamics}

-We present the evolution of key metrics over training in Figure~\ref{fig:training_dynamics} to better understand the algorithm.
+We present the evolution of key metrics during training in Figure~\ref{fig:training_dynamics} to better understand the behavior of the algorithm.
+These metrics characterize different aspects of CoVRL, including reward improvement, response-length evolution, answer reconstruction, and distributional regularization.
 This leads to several observations:

 \textbf{The posterior distribution is effective in providing guidance.} Figure~\ref{fig:score_dynamics} shows steady reward score improvements throughout training, with the posterior distribution consistently outperforming the prior distribution.
 This persistent score gap validates our answer-guided sampling strategy and confirms that posterior sampling enables more efficient exploration of high-quality reasoning paths.
+Meanwhile, the prior reward also improves steadily, suggesting that the guidance provided by the posterior can be effectively transferred to inference-time generation.

-\textbf{CoVRL enhances reasoning capabilities with prolonged chain-of-thought traces.} Figure~\ref{fig:response_length} demonstrates a stable increase in response length, indicating that the model progressively generates more detailed reasoning processes.
+\textbf{CoVRL enhances reasoning capabilities with prolonged chain-of-thought traces.} Figure~\ref{fig:response_length} shows a stable increase in response length, indicating that the model progressively generates more detailed reasoning processes.
 This trend suggests that CoVRL successfully encourages elaborate chain-of-thought reasoning with more thorough step-by-step explanations.

 \textbf{Regularization provides stable optimization dynamics.} Figures~\ref{fig:nll_loss} and~\ref{fig:kl_loss} show stable downward trends in NLL and KL losses.
 The decreasing losses indicate improved answer prediction and successful regularization, confirming that our variational objective effectively balances the reconstruction and regularization terms.
+Overall, these training dynamics demonstrate that CoVRL improves reasoning quality while maintaining stable optimization throughout training.